beetbox/beets/docs/faq.rst

     item_fields:
         multidisc: 1 if disctotal > 1 else 0

-Note that the ``paths`` specification above only contains the ``default`` key and leaves the ``comp`` and ``singleton`` keys to their default values as documented in :ref:`path-format-config`.
-The spec above will therefore not create "Disc N" directories for compilations or singletons unless you override those respective keys as well.
+This ``paths`` configuration only contains the ``default`` key: it leaves the ``comp`` and ``singleton`` keys as their default values, as documented in :ref:`path-format-config`.
+To create "Disc N" directories for compilations and singletons, you will need to specify similar templates for those keys as well.

 .. _multidisc: